yining/vim-cargomutants/README.md

 To populate all uncaught mutations in the project, use `CargoMutantsListAll`.

-To view the diff of a mutation: `CargoMutantsViewDiff` will open a diff view of the selected mutation.
+To view the diff of a mutation in the list: `CargoMutantsViewDiff` opens a diff view of the selected mutation.

-There is also an internal mapping: `cargomutants_diff`, if you want to add a keyboard shortcut, in this example, `<leader>md`, in the location list to open the diff of a selected uncaught mutation:
+There is also an internal mapping: `<Plug>(cargomutants_diff)`, if you want to add a keyboard shortcut, for example, `<leader>md`, in the location list to open the diff of a selected uncaught mutation:

 ```vim
 augroup cargomutants